AxOS-project/AxOS/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-> [!WARNING]
-> AxOS is still in testing ! you will possibly encounter bugs
-> I need reviews and feedbacks, else i don't know what to do !

 ### Prerequisites

 THere is what you will need to install and use proprely AxOS: